 - Electric toothbrushes and screwdrivers reduce stress on the CMC joint by eliminating the need to pinch and twist with your thumb

 - Wearing a thumb brace is an easy way to reduce pain and provide support and improve movement ease the stress on your joints.
-The CMCCare Thumb Brace, Fix Comfort Thumb Brace, 3pp Ez Fit ThumSpica and the 3pp Thumsling can help to ease the stress on your joints and relieve your thumb pain.
+The CMCCare Thumb Brace, Fix Comfort Thumb Brace, the NEW 3pp Prima Thumb Brace, 3pp Ez Fit ThumSpica and the 3pp Thumsling can help to ease the stress on your joints and relieve your thumb pain.

 Consulting with your health care provider and a licensed hand therapist can provide you with additional pain relieving and strength building strategies to help you with everyday living and get you back to the activities you enjoy.Like what you’ve read?
 Click here to subscribe to the blog!